allada/RustyTradeEngine/README.md

 # Rusty Trade Engine

 ## About the project
-The overall goal of this project is for an extremely fast, efficient and stable trade/matching engine.
-Rust was chosen in the hope that it would reduce risk of exploits, increase stability and because I wanted to learn rust.
+The overall goal of this project is for an extremely fast, efficient, and stable trade/matching engine.
+Rust was chosen in the hope that it would reduce risk of exploits, increase stability, and because I wanted to learn rust.

 The primary use cases for this project are: